TritonVM/triton-vm/specification/isa.md

 ### Memory
 The term *memory* refers to a data structure that gives read access (and possibly write access, too) to elements indicated by an *address*.
-The address lives in the same field.
+Regardless of the data structure, the address lives in the B-field.
 There are four separate notions of memory:
 1. *RAM*, to which the VM can read and write field elements.
 2. *Program Memory*, from which the VM reads instructions.